Data Protection and Confidentiality

 Everyone working in the NHS has a legal duty to maintain the highest level of confidentiality with regard to patient information.
 Your medical history is/will be recorded on the practice computer system in line with national guidance and sometimes in paper records.
 Very strict security measures on the clinical system ensure that authorised users only access these records.
-For further information about who has access to patient information can be downloaded from the link below.

 Access to your own medical records either to view, obtain copies or on-line.

 Patients are entitled to see the information we hold about them either on the computer or in their paper records.
 Depending on the type of request made there may be a fee payable or we may need photo ID before online access can be granted.
 Information and application forms can be found in the documents below.

 Patient application to access their own medical record

 Information on Online Access to your Computer Held Medical Record

 Application Form for Online Access to Computer Held Medical Record

 Application for Proxy Access to Computer Held Medical Records

 Summary Care Record